15 days time, transportation of migrants cannot go on forever says SC

 During the course of the arguments, the Solicitor General told the Supreme Court that approximately one crore migrants have reached their destinations.

-The court further said that all States should bring on record employments or reliefs they can provide to their migrant workers.
+The court further said that all states should bring on record employments or reliefs they can provide to their migrant workers.
 The list of migrant workers should be prepared village wise, so that States will know from whether they have come and how they have come.
 The States should also provide a list of the schemes available for them, the Supreme Court also noted.